dinoboff/singpath-verifiers/README.md

 make
 ```

-A verifier container should be named "singpath/verifier2-<language-name>" and
-tagged "latest".
-It should have command name "verify" in the path taking
+A verifier container should have command name "verify" in the path taking
 a json encoded "solution" and "tests" payload as argument and return to `stdout`
 the json encode result object.
 It must have a boolean "solved" field; typically
 something like this: